 Parents have relied on pacifiers for ages to calm crying infants.
-But are they really best for a baby?
+But are they really right for your baby?
 Here’s a look at the plusses and pitfalls.

 Some of the good things pacifiers can do for your baby -- and you -- include:

-Pacifier use during nap or nighttime can prevent sudden infant death syndrome.
-Doctors aren’t sure how it works, but if you give baby a pacifier while she’s asleep, you might lower her risk of SIDS by more than half.
+- Lower risk of SIDS.
+Pacifier use during naps or nighttime can prevent sudden infant death syndrome.
+Doctors aren’t sure how it works, but if you give your baby a pacifier while she’s asleep, you might lower her risk of SIDS by more than half.

-Satisfy the suck reflex.
+- Satisfy the suck reflex.
 Babies have a natural need to suck.
-This is mostly met by bottle or breast, but the desire can linger even after the belly is full.
-A pacifier can help -- just be sure pacifier time doesn’t replace mealtime.
+The bottle or breast usually meets this need, but the desire can linger even after the belly is full.
+A pacifier can help.
+Just be sure it doesn’t replace mealtime.

-Encourage self-soothing.
+- Encourage baby to self-soothe.
 Pacifiers can help babies learn to control their feelings, relax them, and make them feel secure.
 The comfort factor can be a double win: A calmer baby can mean calmer parents.

 Binky’s Bad Side